zain-x/container/mdContainer/js/Challenges/Data Structures/Linked List/Merge-2-LinkedLists.md

 ### Edge Cases:

-- One List is Empty
+- One list is empty → Return the non-empty list.
-- Both Lists are Empty
+- Both lists are empty → Return null.
+- Lists with duplicate values → Keep all duplicates in the merged list.

 ## Unit Tests with Jest